kubewarden/rfc/rfc/0022-policy-lifecycle.md

 7. The Policy Server leader changes the status condition of type `Initialized` of the `PolicyRevision` to `True`.
    - If an error occurred in the previous steps, the status condition of type `Initialized` will be set to `False` with the appropriate reason and message.
 8. The Kubewarden controller propagates the status condition to the `Policy` CRD by adding a new condition with the generation of the `PolicyRevision`.
-9. Thereplica reconciler of all the replicas including the leader loads the policy in the evaluation environment.
+9. The replica reconciler of all the replicas including the leader loads the policy in the evaluation environment.
 10. Every replica will report the status of the policy to the `PolicyRevision` CRD, setting the status condition of type `Ready` to `True`.
     - If an error occurs, the status condition of type `Ready` will be set to `False` with the appropriate reason and message.
 11. The `Ready` status is propagated to the `Policy` CRD by adding a new condition with the generation of the `PolicyRevision`.
-12. When all the replicas have set the `Ready` status to true, the Kubewarden controller creates a Webhook configuration pointing to the `PolicyRevision` generation.
+12. When all the replicas have set the `Ready` status to true, the Kubewarden controller updates the Webhook configuration pointing to the `PolicyRevision` generation.
     - If an error occurred in the previous steps, the controller will not update the Webhook configuration.
 13. The controller garbage collects the old `PolicyRevisions` and precompiled modules, keeping only the last `n` revisions.
 14. The controller removes the conditions of the old `PolicyRevision` from the `Policy` CRD.